-Driving Force: a contemporary or timeless social question or political situation.
+Driving force: a contemporary or timeless social question

 The paradox here is that the driving force of the story is the spiritual standing gained as a result of worldly loss.
-Think The Christmas Carol.
+Think A Christmas Carol.
 The loss confers a supreme blessing.

 (The Quest genre is driven by a material quest.)

 Driving force: wellbeing (happiness) driven by community action

 Example: A Man Called Ove by Frederick Backmann